 Rufus and Epictetus sound more like father and son than master and student, so close is their stoicism.
 The similarities between Rufus and Epictetus and the Epistles of St Paul and the writings of the early Church Fathers are amazing.

 BE QUICK TO FORGIVE

 When someone wrongs us, should we file suit, or should we forgive and forbear?
 Rufus explores this topic in his lecture on whether a philosopher should file a suit when assaulted.
 He tells us that “those who do not know what is really good and what is really shameful, and who are overly concerned with their own fame, these people think that they are being injured if someone glares at them, laughs at them, hits them, or mocks them.
 But a man who is thoughtful and sensible, as a philosopher should be, is disturbed by none of these things.”
-Is the person who is wronged the wrong-doer?
+Who suffers more, the person who is wronged, or the wrong-doer?
 The wrong-doer suffers shame, not the wronged.
 It is petty to count wrongs like sheep, if he is virtuous the wronged “will calmly and quietly bear what has happened, since that is how the magnanimous behave.”
 “Plotting how to bite back someone who bites and return evil against the evil-doer is characteristic of a beast, not a man.”

 This stoic advice is similar to that of the Gospel, when Jesus counsels us to turn the cheek, to walk two miles when compelled to walk one, to give up the coat also when the cloak is requested.
 As St Maximus the Confessor teaches, we should not only forgive our enemies, we should be eager to forgive our enemies.